gumityolcu/scikit-learn-dual/doc/developers/contributing.rst

   To test code coverage, you need to install the `coverage
   <https://pypi.org/project/coverage/>`_ package in addition to `pytest`.

-  1. Run `pytest --cov sklearn /path/to/tests`.
+  1. Run `pytest --cov sklearn_dual /path/to/tests`.
 The output lists for each file the line numbers that are not tested.

   2. Find a low hanging fruit, looking at which lines are not tested,